 Behind every good writer is a group of individuals that have helped them get to where they are.
 I firmly believe this.
 Consider the Inklings or the group of writers that Hemingway wrote about in A Moveable Feast, writers are born not out of solitude, but community.

-However today I thought I would discuss Procrastination and losing time in general.
 In my post Dealing with Distraction Syndrome I mainly covered the affect the internet has on our lives and our writing.
 Yet there is much more than just the internet that causes procrastination.